top of page

 STAFF

 Nancy Mathison taught elementary instrumental music for 18 years with the Santa Barbara Unified School District, and was the band director at La Cumbre Junior High.
 Since 2014 she has directed band programs for Goleta Union School District's elementary schools.
-She is the co-founder and former co-director of the Santa Barbara Symphony's BRAVO!
+She is the co-founder and former co-director of the Santa Barbara Education Foundation's BRAVO!
 Program, and has taught at Westmont and Cerritos colleges.
-As a clarinetist she is a member of the New West Symphony, Santa Maria Philharmonic, Symphony of the Vines, and plays principal clarinet/reeds for the Pacific Conservatory of the Performing Arts.
-She is a member of the Folk Orchestra of Santa Barbara, and also performs with the Santa Barbara Symphony, Orchestra Novo, San Luis Obispo Symphony and the San Luis Obispo Master Chorale.
-She has performed with Leonard Bernstein, the Hamamatsu Academy in Japan, American Conservatory Theater in San Francisco, Houston Opera, American Ballet Theatre, Rudolf Nureyev Ballet, toured with Andrea Bocelli, was a member of the Mexico City Philharmonic Orchestra, and played principal clarinet/reeds with the Santa Barbara Civic Light Opera for its 20-year tenure.
-Nancy attended the Music Academy of the West, and received her degrees in clarinet performance from the University of Southern California (bachelors), and UCSB (masters).
-She studied with Gary Foster, James Kanter and Mitchell Lurie.
+As a clarinetist she has performed with the Chicago Symphony and is a member of the New West Symphony, Santa Maria Philharmonic, and Symphony of the Vines.
+She is principal clarinet of the Santa Barbara Chamber Players, is a member of the Folk Orchestra of Santa Barbara, and performs with the San Luis Obispo Master Chorale and Lompoc Pops Orchestra.
+She has performed with the Santa Barbara Symphony, Orchestra Novo, and San Luis Obispo Symphony.
+She also performed with Leonard Bernstein, the Hamamatsu Academy in Japan, American Conservatory Theater in San Francisco, Houston Opera, American Ballet Theatre, Rudolf Nureyev Ballet, toured with Andrea Bocelli, was a member of the Mexico City Philharmonic Orchestra, and played principal clarinet/reeds with the Santa Barbara Civic Light Opera for its 20-year tenure.
+Nancy attended the Music Academy of the West, and received her degrees in clarinet performance from the University of Southern California (bachelor's), and UCSB (master's).
+She studied with Gary Foster, James Kanter, and Mitchell Lurie.

 Stephen Hughes - trombone teacher